glFusion/glfusion/public_html/bad_behavior2/README.txt

 winds up here, a way out is provided.
 This may involve removing malicious software from the user's computer, changing firewall settings or other simple fixes which will immediately grant access again.

+2. Bad Behavior's built in log viewer (WordPress) shows why requests were blocked and allows you to click on any IP address, user-agent string or block reason to filter results.

 == Release Notes ==